Clean Eating Homemade Cream Gravy

 There's nothing quite like good food and good company.
 We enjoyed the entire afternoon together, though most of that time was cooking and eating.
 We'll have to make sure and share more of the great recipes we make together with you in the future.
 For now, let's get you making some of your own cream gravy!

-- Start by heating up a medium saucepan on the stove over medium heat.
+- Start by melting your coconut oil in a medium skillet over medium heat.

 |Calories from Fat||198|